open-contracting/extension_registry/README.md

 # Extension Registry

-This repository contains the two authoritative tables (CSV files) that list the registered core and community [OCDS extensions](http://standard.open-contracting.org/latest/en/extensions/).
+This repository contains the two authoritative tables (CSV files) that list the registered core and community [OCDS extensions](http://standard.open-contracting.org/latest/en/extensions/):

+* [`extensions.csv`](/extensions.csv) lists the extensions in the registry
+* [`extension_versions.csv`](/extension_versions.csv) lists each version of each extension in the registry

 ## How to register an extension